 4. Should transaction costs be calculated the same way in the 'Composition of costs' and the 'Cost over time' table?

-Yes, in both cases, transaction costs should be calculated according to Point 65 and followings of Annex VI.

-5. When comparing the arrival price and execution price of an instrument denominated in a foreign currency, should the manager apply the same FX conversion rate to base currency to both the arrival price and the execution price?
+Yes, in both cases, transaction costs should be calculated according to Point 66 and the following provisions of Annex VI.
+(Answer provided by the ESAs on the application of the PRIIPs Delegated Regulation, revised on 21 December 2022) 5.
+When comparing the arrival price and execution price of an instrument denominated in a foreign currency, should the manager apply the same FX conversion rate to base currency to both the arrival price and the execution price?

-In this case, transaction costs should be calculated in foreign currency and then converted to base currency using the FX rate on the day of the transaction.
+In this case, transaction costs should be calculated in the foreign currency and then converted to the base currency using the FX rate on the day of the transaction.